pakelcomedy/Send-OTP-Using-Java/README.md

-Here's an updated README file with specific instructions on how to run the program and configure it:

----

 # Email OTP Sender

 This Java program retrieves an OTP (One-Time Password) from a database and sends it to a user via email for password reset purposes.